black-codher-bootcamp-2022-thomas/unit-01-command-line-and-git-assessment-B-Coder/PROFILE.md

 5. Dirty Dancing

 ## What I Want to Achieve During the Bootcamp:
+- Create a website using HTML and CSS
+- Use Node and React to create a functioning user interface
-- Be able to fully undertsnad Front and Back end development
+- Have a deeper knowlodge and undertstanding of both Front and Back end development
 - Self-Confidence in my ability as a coder
 - Guidance and advice in securing my first tech job
 - Fully transisition into the tech industry